OpenTermsArchive/docs/content/collections/reference/roles.md

 ### Analyst

-Analyzes terms changes to identify significant modifications and produce actionable insights.
+Analyses terms changes to identify significant changes and produce reports in various formats.

 #### Responsibilities